 Another technique with a trio of same-sized fixtures, like these Copper Shade Pendants from Tom Dixon, is to hang them together but at varying heights.
 This creates a more dramatic appearance that’s great over a large dining table.

 Using the same style of lights in varying sizes makes the finished look more cohesive, as opposed to a mixture of styles.
 The three different ring sizes of the Locus Accessories on these Alva Pendant Lights from TECH Lighting achieve that well-put-together look, while still offering enough contrast to make the grouping feel dynamic.

 Contrast in size can certainly be your friend when pairing fixtures of the same style together.
 Don’t be afraid to go big with one very large pendant, then pair it with medium and small versions of the same style, like these Random Lights from Moooi.

-They say less is more, but a group of great pendant lights creates both a stunning design element and added illumination to your space.
+They say less is more, but a multi-light pendant lights create a stunning design element while providing added illumination to your space.
 A cluster of a few fixtures you really love could certainly make the case that more is more.

 Each YLighting article is backed by the authority of the highest rated service team in the industry.
 Our design experts are ALA-certified (American Lighting Association) and have an average of 10+ years in the interior design, architectural lighting and home renovation industry.
 Chat on-line or give us a call toll-free.